Vincent dives in to save Catheine's life when a

 Father smiled into his tea-cup.
 He’d caught the drift.
 Vincent apparently hadn’t.
 Father wanted to laugh out loud.
 Catherine was coyly misbehaving and loving every moment of it at Vincent’s expense if the expression on her face was anything to go by.

 Vincent had taken the bait hook, line and sinker.
 He looked furious!
-If only Devin was here, he would revel in this little charade.

 “Well,” Catherine pushed her plate aside, “I guess I’d best get my goodbyes made, I must say I will miss you all.”
 She looked around the group deliberately missing Vincent’s steady gaze upon her.